An Historic Downtown with Activities and Recreation

 Stowe Lower Village

 Heading north on the Byway is a hamlet known as the Lower Village.
-The Lower Village historically had manufacturing – most recently, it was previously home to a snowshoe factory.
-It was here that the first post office opened in 1816, the first tannery was built, and where stores from Stowe Village moved.
+Historically, the Lower Village thrived on manufacturing.
+Most recently Tubbs manufactured snowshoes there.
+It is here that the town’s first post office opened in 1816, the first tannery appeared, and stores from Stowe Village expanded.

-Today, this gateway to the Town of Stowe is alive with restaurants, offices, inns, and residences.
-Remnants of Stowe’s architectural history commingle with modern development.
+Today this historic downtown with activities and recreation is a gateway to the Town of Stowe.
+Alive with restaurants, offices, inns, and residences, remnants of Stowe’s architectural history commingle with modern development.

-Moscow is a small, rural, former industrial village that grew around the dam and sawmills, built along the Little River during the nineteenth century.
-Water power at Moscow once supported early manufacturing, including saw and grist mills, butter tub factories, sash and blind mills, starch and ax factories, furniture and woodworking shops, carding mills and tannery, and a foundry.
+Moscow is a small, rural, former industrial village that grew around the dam and sawmills.
+Conveniently, the village grew along the Little River during the nineteenth century.
+Water power once supported early manufacturing in Moscow.
+Saw and grist mills, butter tub factories, and sash and blind mills are all examples of early manufacturing in Moscow village.
+Add to the mix starch and ax factories, furniture and woodworking shops, carding mills, a tannery and a foundry.
+Much of Moscow’s first development grew up from Vermont’s early agricultural industry.

 Submitted by: Elisabeth Fenn, Stowe Land Trust In the northeast corner of Stowe is a quiet parcel of land just waiting to be explored.
 The 750-acre Brownsville-Story Ridge Forest was conserved by Stowe Land Trust in 2019 and given to the State of Vermont as an...